 Submit your views

-The Chair of the review invites submissions from all interested parties.
+The Chair of the review invited submissions from all interested parties.
+Submissions are now closed, the deadline was 27 September 2024.

 All submissions sent by email will be published alongside the report on the Bar Council’s website.
 You may request that your submission is: